 - uses state-of-the-art data collection techniques and instruments

 - Main Deck

 - Labs Onboard

 - Sampling and Monitoring Equipment

 - Scientific Work Spaces and Equipment Specifications

-The Great Lakes National Program Office offers the R/V Lake Guardian as a ship of opportunity during its monitoring surveys to other federal, state and university scientists.
-We especially encourage research compatible with the standard sampling performed at each station.
-That is, simple water and/or plankton samples which can be subsequently processed and analyzed.
+During monitoring surveys EPA offers the Lake Guardian as a ship of opportunity to scientists from federal and state government and and universities.
+We especially encourage research compatible with the standard sampling performed at each station (i.e., simple water and/or plankton samples which can be subsequently processed and analyzed).